 Susan continues to paint in the dark using her "projected image technique".
-Although she is currently working in oil on canvas she has proposed the creation of a new series of watercolors that will document her neighborhood, including the Santa Monica Pier and Boardwalk, as it is today, in 2010.
-All of us at Infinity Studio like the idea.
+Although she is currently working in oil on canvas she has proposed the creation of a new series of watercolors that will document her old neighborhood, including the Santa Monica Pier and Boardwalk, as it is today, in 2019.
+All of us at Infinity Studio like the idea although after all that has happened she may not be able to do them all.
 The Photographs presented below were taken by Susan and reflect the sort of images from which the new series will emerge.
+For the 2018 Small World show she began a watercolor of the pier looking south which is similar to Moby's Dock.
+She is now using a digital camera and projector instead of her 35mm film and slide projector but otherwise the technique was exactly the same.
 "But Susan is not a photographer", you may say.
 Perhaps a word of explanation is in order.

 For ages artists have used a "Camera Obscura" to project an image and trace the outline of the scene to indicate where they should apply the paint, as explained by David Hockney in his book "Secret Knowledge".
 Susan developed her own methods of working with a projected image.
 She explains: "I photographed in black and white and developed the film in my own darkroom.
 I put the negatives into 35 mm slide mounts and projected the photographs onto paper hung on the wall.
 The outlines were drawn in with a fine tip permanent pen then I painted in the image."
 When she uses acrylic or oil as a medium the paint is applied in the dark as seen above without tracing.
 Printed material can also be projected directly onto paper or canvas using an "opaque projector".
 In this technique light is reflected from the printed matter whereas the other projects light through the image.
 The image quality, sharpness and resolution are not as good as with slides, which is required for doing fine detail watercolors.
 Additionally either method brings a certain abstract quality to the line drawing or painting.
 These techniques require high contract and detail.

-With the advancement of computers and related electronics Susan is now using digital
+As was mentioned above, with the advancement of computers and related electronics, Susan is now using digital